aminatabah-work/azure-vm-nsg-lab/README.md

 This project provisions a secure Azure environment with the following flow:

-Internet → NSG (SSH allowed) → Subnet → Network Interface → Virtual Machine
+Internet → Public IP → NSG (SSH allowed) → Subnet → Network Interface → Virtual Machine

 The Network Security Group restricts access to only SSH traffic, ensuring controlled and minimal exposure.